FidFenix/htw-emerging-photo/docs/PLANNING.md

 ### Epic 4: Web User Interface
 **As a** end user
 **I want** a simple web interface
-**So that** I can upload images and view detection results without technical knowledge
+**So that** I can upload images and view anonymization results without technical knowledge

 **Acceptance Criteria**:
 - Streamlit-based web UI
 - Image upload widget
-- Visual display of detection results
+- Visual display of anonymization results with before/after comparison
 - User-friendly and intuitive

 #### User Stories